-If you are a student in the ITET department and have experienced gender-based discrimination — whether it involves inappropriate comments or behavior, sexual harassment, disturbing content in course materials, stalking — it’s important to know that you are not alone, and that help is available.
+If you are a student in the ITET or MAVT departments and have experienced gender-based discrimination — whether it involves inappropriate comments or behavior, sexual harassment, disturbing content in course materials, stalking — it’s important to know that you are not alone, and that help is available.

 For MAVT students or if you prefer to seek help independently: